Ugyen Dorji (DNT politician)

 Ugyen Dorji (c.
-1986) is a Bhutanese politician who has been Minister for Labour and Human Resources since November 2018.
-He has been a member of the National Assembly of Bhutan, since October 2018.
+1986) is a Bhutanese politician who was Minister for Labour and Human Resources from November 2018. and was the Minister for Home and Cultural Affairs since 2021 until 2023.

+He has been a member of the National Assembly of Bhutan, as the MP for Thrimshing since October 2018.

+He is currently a student of Diplomatic Studies at the University of Oxford.